-The new millennium brought the first Superpipe to the U·S·Open – a 300-foot long monster with 15-foot walls.
+The new millennium brought the first superpipe to the U·S·Open.
+A huge leap forward in size, it was 300-feet long with 15-foot walls.
 This was the year of Canadian domination in the halfpipe, with Guillaume Morisset and Natasza Zurek bringing home the win for Canada.

 Danny Kass took the coveted halfpipe title this year, edging out Vermont’s Abe Teter by two-tenths of a point.
 And for the second straight year, Natasza Zurek dominated the women’s pipe contest, bringing home another title.

 It was a year of firsts in 2003.
-The U·S·Open held its first Rail Jam ever, won by Travis Rice.
-It was the first time the Open was broadcast live on TV.
+The U·S·Open held its first rail jam ever, won by Travis Rice.
+It was the first time the U·S·Open was broadcast live on TV.
 And Philips was the event’s first title sponsor.
 Ross Powers joined the elite group of two-time U·S·Open halfpipe champions, winning the event in a tight final competition.
 Gretchen Bleiler dominated the women’s halfpipe competition.
 Shaun White won the slopestyle event, and Hannah Teter won the best overall rider award.

 The 22nd annual U·S·Open welcomed women into the rail jam for the first time with Leanne Pelosi claiming the top spot.
 Kelly Clark won halfpipe and joined the elite group of two-time U·S·Open halfpipe champions.
 Up-and-comers Priscilla Levac and Jake Blauvelt won slopestyle.
 Terje Haakonsen made a surprise appearance, treating the halfpipe crowd to one poached run after another.
 And Danny Kass threw down one of the best runs of his career, winning his third U·S·Open halfpipe title and the Overall Champion title.

 Danny Kass became the first rider ever to win four U·S·Open halfpipe titles.
 Janna Meyen won her first U·S·Open title since her win in 1991.
 Eddie Wall, Leanne Pelosi, Gretchen Bleiler, and Risto Mattila all earned spots on the podium in the rail jam, halfpipe, and slopestyle respectively.
-Risto Mattila won the men’s Best Performance Award for his sixth place standing in the men’s halfpipe finals and first in slopestyle.
-And Leanne Pelosi won first place in the rail jam after competing in the halfpipe semi-finals and placing second in slopestyle.
+Risto Mattila won the men’s Best Performance Award for his sixth-place standing in the men’s halfpipe finals and first in slopestyle.
+And Leanne Pelosi won the rail jam after competing in the halfpipe semi-finals and placing second in slopestyle.

-The 24th Annual U·S·Open wrapped up with 2006 Olympic Gold Medalist Shaun White winning both the U·S·Open halfpipe and slopestyle events.
+The 24th Annual Burton U·S·Open wrapped up with 2006 Olympic Gold Medalist Shaun White winning both the U·S·Open halfpipe and slopestyle events.
 The revival of the quarterpipe contest saw Danny Davis and Hana Beaman in the top podium spots.
-Shaun White and Torah Bright earned their first U·S·Open halfpipe titles.
+Australia’s Torah Bright earned her first U·S·Open halfpipe title.
 Shaun’s unbeatable skills and Hana’s two wins at the event earned them the Most Valuable Rider awards.
 Up-and-comers Chas Guldemond and Ellery Hollingsworth claimed the Ski-Doo Outstanding Rookie Award, and Matieu Crepel was crowned the Global Ticket To Ride (TTR) Tour Men’s Champion.

 The U·S·Open’s 25th anniversary.
 Shaun White and Torah Bright won the first-ever Burton Global Open Series Championship titles.
 Jake Burton presented both Shaun and Torah with a $100,000 check, currently the largest single payout in competitive snowboarding history.
 Shaun White won the halfpipe competition alongside Kelly Clark, who received her third U·S·Open halfpipe title.
 Friday’s slopestyle finals took place despite blizzard conditions.
 Travis Rice, who had been competing at the Open since 1998, and Jamie Anderson won the slopestyle finals.